 The only problem was that when we returned to the line at 3 pm, they brought us inside, had us go through a metal detector and then made us wait inside in line for about an hour.

 No snacks.
 No water.
+Not cool.

 The Ed Sullivan Theater where Colbert is filmed is a legit theater.
 We ended up being in the fifth row on the right side by the band.
 Jon Batiste who leads the band “Stay Human” is clearly gifted, as are the rest of the band members.
 However, the real treat was the special guest of the band, Yo-Yo Ma.
 I started listening to Yo-Yo Ma when I was sixteen, so to be only feet away from him, especially for free, was an experience of a lifetime.
 When Colbert would break for commercial, the band would play, Yo-Yo Ma taking the solo.
 He and Jon Batiste playing Ave Maria had me near tears and at the same time aggravated that more than half of the people in the room weren’t appreciating the beauty of the music before them.
 One of my piano teachers used to say that as a pianist you are moving wallpaper.
 No one really notices you right away unless you do something exceptional or something horrible.
 Yo-Yo’s performance of “The Swan” was especially meaningful to me, as I worked a few months last year on perfecting the same piece on violin.

 Colbert’s other guests that night were John McCain and Misty Copeland.
 Earlier this year, we went to see Misty Copeland dance the part of Juliet, so it was another treat to be able to hear her talk about her dancing experience and then to see her dance as Yo-Yo Ma played a Bach cello suite.

 I don’t think we could have picked a better day to be part of Colbert’s audience.
 It was also the perfect experience to end my live audience experience quest.